Romerozabal/cpwalker-ros_simulation/README.md

-# cpwalker_simulation
+# cpwalker-ros_simulation
-This repository aims to create a simulation environment where you can test nodes for the CPWalker platform.
+This repository aims to create a simulation environment where you can test ROS nodes for the CPWalker platform without connecting to the real platform.
+De esta forma es posible desarrollar nuevas estrategias directamente en el entorno ROS con cambios mínimos respecto a los que se desplegarán en la plataforma real.

+The virtual environment is based on the "exo_model_node" a ROS node that simulates the dinamics of the exoskeleton of the robotic platform.
+Inside the exo_model folder you will find a Simulink file through which the exo_model_node can be generated.
+Whithin this Simulink are the transfer functions of the joints of the CPWalker exoskelton that represent the mathematical models of the joints that defines the exoskeleton dinamics.
+This Simulink file has been developed using the Matlab ROS toolbox and in order to transform it into a standalone ROS Node you must follow the instructions of the Generate a Standalone ROS Node from Simulink tutorial.